quanton81/quanton-pure-css-slider/README.md

 # quanton-pure-css-slider
-A very simple css div slider
+A very simple css div slider (No Javascript)